gaeglerp/javaprojects/README.md

 # javaprojects
 potential-adventure for java projects.

 This project is my adventures in learning about Object Oriented Programming.
-Some things might be klunky and inefficient, and that's O.K.!
+Some things might be clunky and inefficient, and that's O.K.!